-- a non-root user attempting a vPars command - syntax, usage, or vPars commands version errors - the user replies "no" to vPars commands that request a confirmation before execution - vPars commands which do not change the vPars database and/or do not affect the state of other virtual partitions.
+- a non-root user attempting a vPars command - syntax, usage, or vPars commands version errors - vPars commands which do not change the vPars database and/or do not affect the state of other virtual partitions.
 These commands include vparstatus, vparextract, vecheck, vpardump, and vparreloc.
-Additionally, read-only requests, such as vparutil -g (get), will not be logged.